calh/ruby_bang/README.md

 * Have you been pulling your hair out, trying to get a shebang script to work with RVM?
 * Do you want to use multiple scripts in a crontab with different rubies?
-* Are you running Linux, with wonky argument passing to shebang executables?
+* Are you running Linux with wonky argument passing to shebang executables?
   * ( `#!/usr/bin/env rvm 2.2.0 do ruby` actually works on OSX )

 Then this is the app for **YOU**!